bcgov/nr-broker/docs/dev_intention_user.md

 # Intention User Reference

 The user object in the intention must uniquely identify a user in the Broker database.
-This can be done by defining the id field or both the name and domain field.
-The id field should be the name and domain of a user combined using an at mark (name@domain).
+This can be achieved by defining either the id field or both the name and domain fields.
+As a shortcut, the name field can also specify the domain using an at mark (name@domain).

 ## Internal users